Student Code of Conduct and Ethics

 - The law does not define where smokers can smoke in public places or in places of employment.
 In other words, State law does not define how far away from a building a person must be in order to smoke.
 The intent of the law is to protect the citizens, including employees, from the risks of second-hand smoke.
 Some states have determine that an areas twenty-five feet from the area where smoking is prohibited is a reasonable minimum distance but, unit the State of Ohio issues further guidance on the enforcement of this law, we can only use the twenty-five feet distances as a guide.

 The setting off of a false fire alarm jeopardizes the safety and welfare of students and other members of Wittenberg University as well as members of the Springfield community.
-Therefore, any student found to be in violation of this policy is subject to suspension from Wittenberg University.
+Therefore, any student found to be in violation of this policy is subject to disciplinary action and possible suspension from Wittenberg University.

 Alcohol and Other Drugs